DanielBrown124/DanielBrown124.github.io/index.md

   </div>
 </details>

 <details id="derivations">
   <summary><span class="summary-label">Derivations</span></summary>
   <div class="details-body">

     <p>
       This section collects <strong>all principal analytic derivations</strong> used in the QKDE framework, organized into nested dropdowns for clarity.
-Everything matches the equations and notation in the monograph: no heuristic shortcuts, no omitted steps, and no approximations beyond those explicitly stated in the paper.
+Every expression matches the notation and equations in the monograph.
+No heuristic steps are omitted: all transformations, identities, and definitions are stated explicitly.
+Where relevant, we also note subtle points (e.g., sign conventions for \(X\), gauge choices, and assumptions about background time dependence) to ensure full reproducibility and referee-level transparency.
     </p>

     <!-- ===================================================== -->